-Here are a few things to consider when targeting the right audience, including:
+There are a few things to consider when targeting the right audience, including:

 Once you’ve developed an ad and know who you’re targeting, it’s time to start running the ads.
 Most people who start a Facebook ad agency are going to need to do a little testing before landing on the perfect ad.

-Small business owners are honestly the best kind of clients to focus on.
-See, while big businesses have been leveraging Facebook’s massive reach and have entire marketing departments dedicated to this work, small business owners lack the resources and expertise.
+While big businesses have been leveraging Facebook’s massive reach for a while and have entire marketing departments dedicated to this work, small business owners lack the resources and expertise.

 Business owners understand the value of their time, and finding someone to run their Facebook ads allows them to focus on things they are better suited to do.

 Again, finding a niche and staying there is incredibly advantageous to both you and your clients.
-You’ll get even better at defining and using objectives, creating the ads, and targeting potential clients.
+You’ll get even better at defining and using objectives, creating ads, and targeting potential clients.

-When you start a Facebook ad agency, we recommend that you work on retainer for your clients for an entire month.
+When you start a Facebook ad agency, we recommend you work on retainer for your clients for an entire month.
 This gives you time to get the entire ad creation and testing process right.

-Just think about what you could do with an extra $2,000-$3,000 a month or more.
+Just think about what you could do with an extra $2,000-$3,000 (or more) a month.